olegromanchuk/hotelito/README.md

 ## Getting Started
 You can install the integration as:
 - AWS lambda function on AWS
-- on a dedicated server (valid public https is required)
+- on a dedicated server (valid public https certificate is required)
-- as a standalone app installed directly on 3CX (not recommended)
+- as a standalone app installed directly on 3CX (not recommended and not tested)

 ### Prerequisites before app installation
 #### Cloudbeds